teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghj-grainbranch-readme-sync-steel.md

 │ you the meta-pattern: how systems point to themselves, how teaching          │ │ contains itself, how the wild path marks itself as you walk it.              │ │                                                                              │ │ Run it.
 Watch the symlink form.
-Then read grain **xbdghk** to see the same   │ │ logic expressed through Babashka comparison.
-Two languages flowing from one  │ │ source of understanding.
-The Lovers choosing both paths simultaneously.      │ │                                                                              │ │ grain: xbdghj (1 of 1,235,520)                                             > │ │                                                                              │
+Then read grain **xbdghk** to explore        │ │ Steel's full power: package management, contracts, macros, and the           │ │ ecosystem that makes it production-ready.
+One language, infinite potential.  │ │                                                                              │ │ grain: xbdghj (1 of 1,235,520)                                             > │ │                                                                              │